mauriciojost/confluencer/README.md

 You will need to install `pandoc` tool.

-Set up your account in `credentials.conf` and server settings in `settings.conf`.
+Set up your settings in `settings.conf`.

 Then execute: